buildpacks/rfcs/text/0000-template-changes.md

 + # Spec.
 Changes (OPTIONAL)
 + [spec-changes]: #spec-changes
 +
-+ Does this RFC entail any proposed changes to the specifications (either buildpack or platform)?
++ Does this RFC entail any proposed changes to the specifications (either buildpack or platform) or extensions?
 + This section is not intended to be binding, but as discussion of an RFC unfolds, if spec changes are necessary, they should be documented here.
 +
 ```